 app, you must use

-Do not change the name of an application after it has been deployed.
+Do not change the name of the application after it has been deployed.
+Doing so will result in data loss.

 build properties provide information about the base container image to build and run the project.